 Many factors affect tree health.
 Are they all equally important or are some more important than others?
-According to Kim Coder, soil compaction is by far the biggest constraint on tree growth.
+According to Kim Coder, PhD, Professor of Tree Biology & Health Care at the University of Georgia, soil compaction is by far the biggest constraint on tree growth.
 In a 2007 paper, he wrote,

 Figure 1 (below), taken from the same paper, shows a graphic representation of the relative stress produced by soil compaction compared to other various environmental factors on tree growth.

 As you can see, soil compaction tops the list – along with associated problems such as water availability, soil drainage, and soil aeration.
 While excessive soil compaction often goes unnoticed during project design, it can actually kill a tree.
 Moreover, once a soil is excessively compacted, the compaction is hard to remedy.